benweier/wayfarer/README.md

 # [Wayfarer](https://wayfarer.benweier.dev/)

-Wayfarer is a browser-based interface for **v2** of the [Spacetraders API](https://spacetraders.stoplight.io/docs/spacetraders).
+Wayfarer is a browser-based interface for **v2** of the [SpaceTraders API](https://spacetraders.stoplight.io/docs/spacetraders).
 Just as the API itself is a work-in-progress under active development, Wayfarer is a work-in-progress intended for demonstration purposes of a number of key patterns and technologies.

 ## Tech